NexPlayer/Android-SDK/getting-started.md

 By default, the frame is stretched to fill the entire surface.
 The rectangle in which the video is drawn can be changed by calling **setOutputPos**.
 This rectangle is in screen pixels (not in the OpenGL coordinate space) but the position is relative to the GLRenderer.

-In addition, an application must also do the following, in order to support the OpenGL renderer:
+In addition, an application must also do the following in order to support the OpenGL renderer:

 1. Call NexPlayer™’s **init** method, passing the model name of the current device (you can attempt to force the use of the OpenGL renderer for debugging purposes by passingNEX\_DEVICE\_USE\_OPENGLinstead of the device name).